HHS/OPRE-OPS/README.md

 for production use.
 This should be replaced with something like `gunicorn` and `nginx` before it is deployed beyond prototyping purposes.

-OPS is deployed
+OPS is deployed:
 * as a [Cloud.gov application](https://dashboard.fr.cloud.gov/applications)
 * backed by a [Cloud.gov database service](https://dashboard.fr.cloud.gov/services)
 * via [CircleCI](https://app.circleci.com/pipelines/github/HHS/OPRE-OPS)

 When this CI/CD pipeline is configured and running, deployment happens automatically any time a pull request to the development branch is merged.

-To set up or modify the CI/CD pipeline, ensure you
+To set up or modify the CI/CD pipeline, ensure you:
 * have a Cloud.gov app named `opre-ops-test`
 * have a service named `opre-ops-psql-db`
 * conntect the app and service with `cf bind-service opre-ops-test opre-ops-psql-db`